Nouni2/Seasonal/README.md

 ---

+## 5. Contributing

+Contributions, bug reports, and improvements are welcome.

+For contribution guidelines (code style, testing expectations, and workflow), see **[`CONTRIBUTING.md`](./CONTRIBUTING.md)**.
+By contributing, you agree that your changes are released under the same license as the project (GPLv3).

+---

-## 5. License
+## 6. License

 This project is distributed under the **GNU General Public License v3.0 (GPLv3)**.
 You are free to use, study, modify, and redistribute the code, but any distributed modified or extended versions must also be released under GPLv3.

-For full details, see the [`LICENSE`](LICENSE) file.
+For the full legal text, see the [`LICENSE`](LICENSE) file.